kevin9foong/program-showcase/README.md

 # program-showcase
-a short showcase of a few programs ive made
+a short showcase of a few programs ive made it is currently very primitive and is simply a repo of code that i made when i was first learning Java in 2019.

 Game2: (10 nov 2019)
 A simple game where characters can be created and used to battle each other with Moves.